-Chart of the Week: Forward to the Past
+Chart of the Week: Patient Capital

 The increase in Libor has caused borrowing spreads to contract, though nowhere near levels seen in 2007.